How to Raise Funds for Homeschool Costs

 Create a GoFundMe

-While there’s limited research on the average cost of homeschooling in the US, anecdotal evidence from national homeschooling organizations suggests that costs may range from $300 to $3,000 per year and per student, depending on a number of factors.
-Before you begin a home education program, it’s important to account for the following expenses.
+While there’s limited research on the average cost of homeschooling in the US, anecdotal evidence from various national homeschooling organizations suggests that costs range from $300 to $3,000 per student each academic year.

 School supplies

 As your child’s primary educator, you’ll be responsible for purchasing all of their homeschool supplies.
-While supplies can be relatively inexpensive, the price can add up, especially if your curriculum requires expensive technology and software.
-For your convenience, here’s a list of common homeschool supplies and their average cost per year:
+While individual items can be relatively inexpensive, the total cost can quickly add up—especially if your curriculum requires expensive technology and educational software.
+For your convenience, here’s a list of common homeschool supplies and their average annual cost per child:

 • Textbooks, chapter books, and workbooks: $200